christan8120/nodejs-clean-architecture/README.md

 1. Go to the service that want to be run
 2. In terminal, run command "npm install" to install all the needed dependencies
+3. Change the connection string and db name in /Infrastructure/Database/MongoDB/index.js with yours.
+4. Do not forget to create the collections in your Mongo DB.
+The name of the collection should be "materials" but you can change it and follow the one in the /UseCases/Material/index.js file.
-3. After that, run command "npm start" to run the application.
+5. After that, run command "npm start" to run the application.
-4. Go to the browser and go to http://localhost:{port}/material
+6. Go to the browser or postman and go to http://localhost:{port}/material
+7. The sample data for POST or PUT method can be found in sampledata.js inside the service folder.

 NOTE: If something goes wrong while running the "npm start", try to change the port number.
 You can change it in the app.js file.

+NOTE: you can change the database from MongoDB to LocalVariable by simply update the import makeDB path in the /UseCases/Material/index.js file.
+But if you want to use another database, for example MySQL, you can create a new MySQL folder then implement the method inside DB.js and index.js file.
+Remember that the method and parameter should be the same with other DB.js file, to avoid changes in the business logic (Usecase layer).